debasishsarangi88/TSAI_END2.0/Session1_README.md

 Assignment:

-1.remove the last activation function
+1.remove the last activation function--
  Removed

-2. make sure there are in total 44 parameters self.lin1 = nn.Linear(input_dim, 11,)
+2. make sure there are in total 44 parameters-- self.lin1 = nn.Linear(input_dim, 11,)
     self.lin2 = nn.Linear(11, output_dim,bias=False)
 Using above tweak to the network 44 parameter is reached.

-3.run it for 2001 epochs
+3.run it for 2001 epochs--

   Completed